US stands with India against any threat, says Mike Pompeo

 Pompeo made the statement while referring to the mid-June clash between Indian and Chinese forces at Galwan Valley along the Indo-China border, which led to the martyrdom of 20 Indian soldiers.

-Pompeo—along with US Secretary of Defence Mark Esper—visited the National War Memorial in New Delhi to pay tribute.
+Pompeo—along with US Secretary of Defense Mark Esper—visited the National War Memorial in New Delhi to pay tribute.

 Pompeo said, "We visited National War Memorial to honor brave men and women of Indian armed forces who sacrificed for the world's largest democracy, including 20 killed by PLA in Galwan Valley.
 The US will stand with India as they confront threats to their sovereignty, liberty."